-- PLO1 Comprehend theoretical, philosophical and practical dimensions of planning and design in landscape architecture in relation to culture, technology and environmental aspect. - PLO2 Awareness of the practical implications and importance of landscape architectural knowledge. - PLO3 Illustrate professional commitment and proficiency in the landscape architectural practices in compliance with the Profession's Code of Ethics and Behavior. - PLO4 Communicate the many definable facets of landscape design via visual, verbal as well as ICT means with commendable effectiveness. - PLO5 Acquire leadership and team-working skills through the process of aligning and managing the challenges of working in an organization or group. - PLO6 Make wise decisions and undertake critical evaluation and prioritizing of tasks according to relevance and importance. - PLO7 Demonstrating a capacity for independently acquiring landscape architectural knowledge diligently. - PLO8 Addressing and managing situations that have no predetermined outcomes or limited resources or clearly defined landscape design solutions. - PLO9 Demonstrate with the right mind-set to undertake entrepreneurial and management challenges. - PLO10 Demonstrate traits of an individual that is willing to address the borderless global issues and explore the different social, cultural, political, and institutional backgrounds.
+- PLO1 Comprehend theoretical, philosophical and practical dimensions of planning and design in landscape architecture in relation to culture, technology and environmental aspect. - PLO2 Awareness of the practical implications and importance of landscape architectural knowledge. - PLO3 Illustrate professional commitment and proficiency in the landscape architectural practices in compliance with the Profession's Code of Ethics and Behavior. - PLO4 Managing the challenges of working in an organization or group with interactive communication, good relationship, networking and social skills. - PLO5 Communicate the many definable facets of landscape design via visual, verbal as well as ICT means with commendable effectiveness. - PLO6 Illustrate the ability to use and handling information/digital technology to support landscape architectural work. - PLO7 Make wise decisions and undertake critical evaluation and prioritizing of tasks according to relevance and importance. - PLO8 Acquire leadership, resposibility and teamworking skills through the process of aligning and managing the challenges of working in an organization or group. - PLO9 Addressing and managing situations that have no predetermined outcomes or limited resources and demonstrating a capacity for independently acquiring landscape architectural knowledge diligently. - PLO10 Demonstrate with the right mind-set to undertake entrepreneurial and management challenges. - PLO11 Demonstrate traits of an individual that is willing to address the borderless global issues and explore the different social, cultural, political, and institutional backgrounds.